nick-ng/poe-map-team/LAB_GEMS.md

 - 2.5 Flameblast (2, Flameblast of Celerity, Flameblast of Contraction)
 - 2.5 Ice Nova (2, Ice Nova of Frostbolts, Ice Nova of Deep Freeze)
 - 2.5 Soulrend (2, Soulrend of the Spiral, Soulrend of Reaping)
+- 2.5 Perforate (2, Perforate of Duality, Perforate of Bloodshed)
 - 2.3 Tornado (3, Tornado of Elemental Turbulence, Tornado Shot, Tornado Shot of Cloudburst)
-- 2.3 Perforate (2, Perforate of Duality, Perforate of Bloodshed)
+- 2.2 Blight (2, Blight of Contagion, Blight of Atrophy)
 - 2.0 Animate Guardian (1, Animate Guardian of Smiting)
 - 2.0 Dominating Blow (1, Dominating Blow of Inspiring)
-- 2.0 Blight (2, Blight of Contagion, Blight of Atrophy)
 - 2.0 Divine Ire (2, Divine Ire of Holy Lightning, Divine Ire of Disintegration)
 - 2.0 Flame Dash (1, Flame Dash of Return)
 - 2.0 Icicle Mine (2, Icicle Mine of Fanning, Icicle Mine of Sabotage)
 - 2.0 Kinetic Bolt (1, Kinetic Bolt of Fragmentation)
+- 1.5 Absolution (1, Absolution of Inspiring)
 - 1.5 Blink Arrow (2, Blink Arrow of Bombarding Clones, Blink Arrow of Prismatic Clones)
 - 1.5 Incinerate (2, Incinerate of Venting, Incinerate of Expanse)
 - 1.5 Summon Chaos Golem (2, Summon Chaos Golem of Hordes, Summon Chaos Golem of the Maelström)
-- 1.0 Absolution (1, Absolution of Inspiring)
+- 1.3 Lightning Strike (1, Lightning Strike of Arcing)
 - 1.0 Cleave (1, Cleave of Rage)
 - 1.0 Consecrated Path (1, Consecrated Path of Endurance)
 - 1.0 Earthquake (1, Earthquake of Amplification)